wpswings/woo-refund-and-exchange-lite/readme.txt

 == Changelog ==

+= 4.0.9 - Released on 2 December 2022 =
+* Fix : Bug fixes [Security issue related to file traversal]
+* New : Latest WC and WP Compatibility

 = 4.0.8 - Released on 22 November 2022 =
 * New : Latest WC and WP Compatibility
 * Fix : Security Issue Related To WP Scan